 If you’ve ever created slime, you know the joy that the texture brings to your senses!
-Combining this process with the fun of Halloween makes for a perfectly gross way to decorate for the holiday.
+Combining this process with the fun of the holiday makes for a perfectly gross way to decorate for Halloween.

 We’ve seen a lot of recipes for slime or similar creations like goop, ooze, and gak.
 We decided to try this one from A Pumpkin and A Princess because all of the ingredients are easily available.
 In fact, we had all of them on hand (the Borax is awesome for making crystals)!
 Once you try making this at home, you’ll likely fall in love with the process because getting your hands on the creation is the best part.